steveswinsburg/sakai-archiver/DEVELOPERS.md

 ## Custom builds
 Some archivers may require services not available to your development environment.
 To include mocks of these in your deployment use `-Pinclude-mock-services`.

+To include the custom tools, use `-Pinclude-custom`;

+## 10.4 compatibility
+The compat/10.4 branch must be built with `-Pcompat`.

+## CI support
+Since CI servers start with a clean slate for each build, the CI server has to include `-Psnapshots`.